 Oh boy, you ladies are in for a treat.
 During a recent stay in Herblay mom and I put together an Asian themed dinner – I took care of the starter and she concocted the main (no dessert, sorry!).
-The results were really delicious and I know that Dad was happy to have been present for that meal!
+The results were really delicious and I know that Dad was a happy camper during the meal!
 In this post I’ll detail the crab and shrimp ravioli in seafood broth starter and next week mom will follow up with her main course.
-I have to say that one of the best things about being in France is being able to spend time in the kitchen with mom.
+I have to say, one of the best things about being in France is being able to spend time in the kitchen with mom.

-I’m pleased to say that this starter recipe is an original recipe of mine, although I need to give mom credit for inspiring me with the crab ravioli she’s made in the past (and that were - obviously – yummy).
+I’m pleased to say that this starter is an original recipe of mine, although I need to give mom credit for inspiring me with the crab ravioli she’s made in the past (which was - obviously – yummy).
 This recipe will take a some time to make but it’s really worth it and easy to do.
-It’s a great recipe if you want something simple to make but that is sure to wow your guests.
+It’s a great if you want something simple to make but sure to wow your guests.

 There is a secret ingredient, and that’s….